andrewhopper/atomic/readme.md

 **Dynamic AI Orchestration with Optimization**

-Atomic is an AI orchestration framework that is built to prioritize explainability, reliability, and efficiency.
+Atomic is an AI orchestration framework that is built to prioritize speed, explainability, reliability, resilience and efficiency.
 Future versions will revolutionize model selection and execution through a real-time bidding system.
 The future vision will enables AI models to compete to fufill microtasks based on efficiency metrics.
 This will all dynamically adapt models at runtime without retraining, and provides comprehensive observability with type-safe outputs.

 ## 📌 Challenges and limitations of existing solutions